rust-lang/book/src/ch16-03-shared-state.md

 If you thought that question sounded like a leading one, you'd be right.
 There
 is: `Arc<T>`.
 The 'a' stands for 'atomic', so it's an 'atomically reference counted' type.
-Atomics are an additional kind of concurrency primtive that we won't cover here, see the standard library documentation for `std::atomic` for more.
+Atomics are an additional kind of concurrency primitive that we won't cover here, see the standard library documentation for `std::atomic` for more.
 The gist of it is this: they work like primitive types, but are safe to share across threads.
 Why isn't this safety the default?
-Becuase it comes with a performance penalty.
+Because it comes with a performance penalty.

 Anyway, `Arc<T>` and `Rc<T>` are identical except for the atomic internals.
 The